firesidefiction/firesidefiction.github.io/_contributors/ashley-deng.md

 role-3:
 title: Ashley Deng — Work in Fireside
 description:
-twitter-handle:
+twitter-handle: ashesandmochi
 profile-pic: ashley-deng.jpg
 website-url: aedeng.wordpress.com
 short-name: ashley-deng
 permalink: ashley-deng
 bio-spanish:
 ---
-**Ashley Deng** is a Canadian-born Chinese-Jamaican writer with a love of fantasy and all things Gothic.
-Currently working through a degree in biochemistry, she spends her spare time overthinking genre fiction and writing.
+Ashley Deng is a Canadian-born Chinese-Jamaican writer with a love of fantasy and all things Gothic.
+She studied biochemistry with a particular interest in making accessible the often-cryptic world of science and medicine.
+When not writing, she spends her spare time overthinking society and culture and genre fiction.
+You can find those ramblings at baroqueintentions.wordpress.com or on Twitter at @ashesandmochi.